apache/cloudstack-documentation/source/adminguide/accounts.rst

 Support Admin
 ~~~~~~~~~~~~~

-A restricted admin role in which an admin account is limited to perform axilary support
+A restricted admin role in which an admin account is limited to perform auxiliary support
-and maintenance tasks which do not directly affect the infrastucture, such as creating offerings,
+and maintenance tasks which do not directly affect the infrastructure, such as creating offerings,
 and put resources in maintenance, but cannot change the infrastructure such as physical networks.

 Support User
 ~~~~~~~~~~~~

-A restricted user role in which an account cannot create or destroy resources, but can view resources and perform auxilary and support operations such as start or stop VMs, attach or detach volumes, ISOs etc.
+A restricted user role in which an account cannot create or destroy resources, but can view resources and perform auxiliary and support operations such as start or stop instances, attach or detach volumes, ISOs etc.

 Resource Ownership